McArthurUp2U/monitoring-system/README.md

+###Functions
+Count protocols and flows
+hosts find and traffic statistics in LAN stop some  ip,port,procotol
 ###Usage
 It is the implementation of my undergraduate Thesis.
-It also can be a sample of netlink ,iptables and ip_queue and  nDPI.
+It also can be a sample of netlink ,iptables ,ip_queue ,icmp and  nDPI.
 ###Environment
 testing:
 *kernel 2.6.28